Regulation of Programmed Cell Death in Drosophila

 Death by Degradation: IAPs, Stem Cells, Apoptosis, and Tumor Suppression in the Mouse

 Despite the long-standing interest in developing XIAP inhibitors as cancer therapeutics, virtually all compounds developed so far primarily antagonize cIAP1,2 and are ineffective against XIAP.
 To obtain potent and specific small-molecule inhibitors of XIAP, we conducted a cell-based high-throughput screen for compounds that modulate degradation of a fluorescent XIAP substrate.
-We screened 100,000 molecules and identified two specific inhibitors of XIAP.
-These novel compounds promote effective killing of certain melanoma cells, and they sensitize glioma cells to apoptosis mediated by TRAIL, a death receptor ligand.
+This screen identified two specific inhibitors of XIAP that promote effective killing of a range of cancer cells.
 Our results provide proof of concept for the discovery of effective inhibitors of XIAP and their potential utility in the clinic.

 Signaling by Apoptotic Cells